joshua-jinu/Email-Bot/README.md

 1. Update the script with your email details:

    - Update the `fromAddress` with your email address.
-   - Update the `passw` with your email app password (for Gmail, you might need to generate an app-specific password).
+   - Update the `passw` with your email app password (for Gmail, you might need to generate an app-specific password, use [this article](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237)).
    - Update the `toAddress` with the recipient's address (though this will be overridden by the addresses in the Excel file).

 2. Prepare your Excel workbook: